 The term “GLP” or “Good Laboratory Practice” refers to a quality system that applies to non-clinical studies that assess the safety and efficacy of chemicals, medical devices and pharmaceuticals to be used on man, animals or in the environment.
 GLP comprises a set of quality standards that guarantee the uniformity, consistency, reliability, reproducibility, quality and integrity of chemical and pharmaceutical non-clinical safety tests.
 The GLP quality system was adopted by the Organization for Economic Co-operation and Development (OECD) in 1992.

-An important part of the research undertaken at Specipig aims at contributing to the improvement of human health and wellbeing and is carried out thanks to the use of animals, for example (name of research areas, laboratories, cancer, etc.).
+An important part of the research undertaken at Specipig aims to contribute to the improvement of human health and wellbeing and is carried out with the pig model.

-Specipig also ensures that the personnel involved in animal care and researchers do have the adequate education and training and the required professional skills, and that all resources are provided to properly keep research animals in terms of facilities, husbandry, wellbeing and veterinary care.
+Specipig also ensures that the personnel involved in animal care and the researchers have the adequate education and training and the required professional skills, and that all resources are provided to keep research animals in the proper facilities, husbandry, wellbeing and veterinary care.

-Specipig has been involved in the following initiatives towards the Openness on Animal Research (for example, appearances in mass media, popular science seminars, open-doors days, etc.).
+Specipig has been involved in initiatives towards the Openness on Animal Research, such as, appearances in mass media, popular science seminars, open-doors day,…

 The AAALAC International accreditation program evaluates organizations that use animals in research, teaching or testing.
-Through a voluntary accreditation programme it also promotes the humane treatment of animals used in research.
-Specipig is working to obtain the accreditation by 2021.
+Through a voluntary accreditation programme, it also promotes the humane treatment of animals used in research.
+Specipig is planning to obtain the accreditation in short.